sainikhils02/CS253-Car_Rental_System/README.md

 The First part contains c++ code necessary for the system to run.Other parts are used as Databases for the system.

 ## INSTALLATION
-To run the system, all the files are required to be in the same folder and presence of c++ compiler is a must.
+To run the system, all the files are required to be in the same directory and presence of c++ compiler is a must.

 ## USAGE
 The system is Designed for 3 types of users.